BirminghamConservatoire/IntegraLive/documentation/markdown/module-development/module-development.md

 ![](../../page-images/implementation.png)

-Your module implementation's files will be unpacked into a temporary working directory (`~/Documents/Integra Module Creator` on Mac).
+The module implementation's files will be unpacked into a temporary working directory (`~/Documents/Integra Module Creator` on Mac).
 This can be relocated by clicking the Relocate... button.

 Missing Pd ‘objects’ (externals or abstractions) will be listed in a Missing Objects box, and unused files listed in an Unused Files box.